Ram-N/prediction-contests/nfl2023/divisional.md

 ---

-## Mini-Contest: Divisional Champions NFL-2023
+## Mini-Contest: Divisional Playoffs 2023

 - This mini contest consists the 4 divisional playoffs

+- The main contest (all 13 games) can be found [here](https://ram-n.github.io/prediction-contests/nfl2023/leaderboard)

 ### Leaderboard for the 4 Divisional Games NFL-2023

-**Mini contest Winner: Siva**

 The following 5 people called all four divisional playoff games correctly:
 **Siva, Sridhar S, Gokul, Pankaj** and **Ankit Agrawal.**

+**Mini contest Winner: Siva**

 Congrats to **Siva** for winning the mini-contest with an impressive 0.3 penalty after 4 games.
 Runner up: **Sriram Venkatesh**, 3rd place: **Sri Iyer**

-Sri Iyer had the best prediction (max confidence) in the Lions.
+Sri Iyer had the best prediction for (max confidence in) the Detroit Lions.
 Special mention to **Ashish Naik** for his utmost confidence in the Ravens and the 49ers.
 (He scored an impressive 0.00 in both!)

 The best predictor for each game is shown in Bold.